 Daily Bulletin

 WHAT'S COOKING?
-For lunch today, we are feasting on a heaping pile of delicious chicken alfredo, nuggets crammed full of chickeny goodness, or a delightful PB&J. We've got fresh fruits, veggies, and cartons full of refreshing, ice-cold milk to enjoy.
+For lunch today, we're devouring a bowl of delicious chili, a scrumptious ham and cheese roll-up, or the Cal Ripken, Jr. of sandwiches...a PB&J. We have fresh fruits, veggies, and cartons crammed full of refreshing, ice-cold milk to round out your lunch.

-WEATHER The February heatwave begins today.
-The high will soar into the low thirties, and the skies will be mostly sunny.
+WEATHER The February heat wave continues today.
+The high will be in the fifties, and the skies will be full of sunshine.
+Enjoy the beautiful weather.

 Please stand for the Pledge of Allegiance.